-CHAPTER SIX

-INTEGRATION
+CHAPTER SIX: INTEGRATION

 INTRODUCTION

 During this phase of the IDP, true meaning is given to the process of integrated development planning.
 With the designed projects for implementation in mind, the integration phase aims to align these different project proposals firstly with specific deliverables from the IDP and secondly with certain legal requirements.